 This post contains affiliate links.
 Our full disclosure policy is here.

-If you are in a hurry, you will find our picks for the best areas to stay in Sydney for different travellers in the box below.
+You’ll find our picks for the best areas to stay in Sydney for different travellers in the box below if you’re in a hurry.

 Our top 5 areas to stay in Sydney